Stripe’s valuation soars to become most valuable US start up

-> “We’re investing a ton more in Europe this year, particularly in Ireland,” said “Whether in fintech, mobility, retail or SaaS, the growth opportunity for the European digital economy is immense.“
+“We’re investing a ton more in Europe this year, particularly in Ireland,” said John Collison, President and co-founder of Stripe.
+“Whether in fintech, mobility, retail or SaaS, the growth opportunity for the European digital economy is immense.“

-> Conor O’Kelly, CEO of NTMA, said, “Stripe is an accelerator of global economic growth and a leader in sustainable finance.
+Conor O’Kelly, CEO of NTMA, said, “Stripe is an accelerator of global economic growth and a leader in sustainable finance.
 We are convinced that, despite making great progress over the last 10 years, most of Stripe’s success is yet to come.
 We’re delighted to back Ireland’s and Europe’s most prominent success story, and, in doing so, to help millions of other ambitious companies become more competitive in the global economy.”

 Stripe’s goals for 2021 include expanding its software to help businesses drive revenue.

 Engine for economic progress

 Dhivya Suryadevara, Stripe’s chief financial officer, said, “The pandemic taught us many things about society, including how much can be achieved – and paid for – online, but the internet still isn’t the engine for global economic progress that it could be.
 We’re laser focused on helping ambitious businesses grow faster.
 While Stripe already processes hundreds of billions of dollars per year for millions of businesses worldwide, the opportunity ahead is much larger for Stripe than it was when the company was started 10 years ago.”